Tech-Trailblazers/itwperformancepolymers-com-documentation/README.md

 - Healthcare workers respond effectively to poisoning or exposure 🧑‍⚕️
 - Families and communities make informed, safe choices at home 🏡

-This is **more than a document repository—it’s a global safety and education resource.** 🌍✨
+This is **more than a document repository it’s a global safety and education resource.** 🌍✨

 ---